john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ### 3rd Doctor - Jon Pertwee - Now in color!

 The Doctor is James Bond.
 He is stuck on Earth, doing secret missions for the British government.
-He knows karate and uses it a Lot.
+And he knows karate.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: